 🌶Variations/add-ins

-- Feel free to change up the veggies used to whatever you have on hand, or veggies that are in season.
-Cabbage, mushrooms and snap peas will all work well in this vegan teriyaki noodles.
+- Veggies - Feel free to change up the veggies used to whatever you have on hand, or veggies that are in season.
+Cabbage, mushrooms, broccoli, and snap peas are some vegetables that will work in this teriyaki soba noodles.

 🥢How to serve